-So, you’re searching for the best local experiences.
+So, you’re searching for the best local experiences on your next tour, right?
 You’re hoping to stumble across one of the many tiny towns in Europe.
 Are you also looking for towns with a population under 5,000?
 If yes to any of the above, we’ve got your ultimate list just in time for your next adventure.
-It’s time to find out where the best small towns in Europe are for authentic, local experiences.
+It’s time to find out where the best small towns in Europe are for authentic, local experiences that you need to visit on your next tour.

 1. Cassis, France